 Your Family History Matters.

 If you have a family history you too could be at risk.
 Below are several things you and your doctor should discuss to determine if Kardia Guard screening is right for you.
-The list is for educational purposes and not all inclusive designed to help you start a conversation with your primary care provider and care team!
+The list is for educational purposes and you may use our FREE tool to see if you qualify for a genetic test covered by medicare or your provider with no out of pocket cost to you.
+Not all inclusive but designed to help you start a conversation with your primary care provider and care team!

 Does your family have a history of heart disease involving heart muscle (pumping) weakness (cardiomyopathy)?